Public affairs at the DMA: what we do

 29 May 2019

-A central pillar of the DMA's work is representing our members in various capacities.
-It is our responsibility to listen to members' concerns, desires and ideas and to articulate them to other businesses, trade bodies, interest groups, the public, the media; and politicians in the EU, UK and devolved parliaments and governments.
+A central pillar of the DMA's work involves representing our members in various capacities.
+It is our responsibility to listen to members' concerns, desires and ideas and to articulate them to other businesses, trade bodies, interest groups, the public, the media, and politicians.
 And anyone else who'll listen.

-With an enormous number of voices speaking on the issues we care about in the UK and beyond, it's a crowded field.
+With a huge number of voices speaking on the issues we care about in the UK and beyond, it's a crowded field.
 But, as Europe's largest trade body representing over 1,000 businesses in the data and marketing industry, we have a strong voice.

 The DMA works with politicians in the EU, Westminster and Scotland's Holyrood Parliament.
 Each of these jurisdictions has purview over various laws and regulatory powers that are of relevance to the data and marketing industry.

 Currently, data protection laws are made at a European level.
 This means that politicians in Brussels create and make the law, which is then adopted by member states of the European Union.
 The UK is (at time of writing) a member of the European Union and, as such, has to implement EU law on data protection.

 In Brussels, the DMA both pursues its own lobbying agenda and also works with an organisation called FEDMA, which is an association made of 24 DMA-equivalent bodies from other countries across the EU.
 The UK DMA is the largest member of FEDMA and our CEO, Chris Combemale, currently holds the chairmanship.
 As part of FEDMA, we work together to decide what is in the best interests of our industry and then go to the EU Commission and Parliament to advocate our position.
 Each DMA in FEDMA also makes representations to their own country's governments, which in turn meet and contribute to the EU law-making process through the EU Council.